SX-Aurora/veprof/README.md

 ## known bugs

-* sometimes applicatin deadlock when beeing profiled
+* sometimes applicatin deadlock when beeing profiled (under investigation)
 * deadlocks with openmp codes, the application deadlocks when being profiled.
 * there is an issue with card numbering in full card mode, with systems with one VE card, that should be no problem.